REMINDER: We now use Cayuse as our protocol management software.

 What is research?

-Research means a systematic investigation, including pilot research, testing and evaluation, designed to develop or contribute to generalizable knowledge.
-Activities that meet this definition constitute research for purposes of this policy.
+Research means a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.
+Activities that meet this definition constitute research for purposes of this policy, whether or not they are conducted or supported under a program that is considered research for other purposes.
+For example, some demonstration and service programs may include research activities.

 How do I know if I should submit a research protocol to the IRB?

-If your research project (including observation, interviews and surveys) involves human participants, you must submit an IRB Review request form.
+If your research project (including observation, interviews and surveys) involves human participants, you must submit an IRB protocol, even if you believe the research is exempt..

 When should I submit my review request to the IRB?